calaldees/teachingWorkshops/teacherTraining/_unsorted.md

 * Profetionalisum

-* I am in infalable - I may give you incorrect or out of date information
+* I am not infalable - I may give you incorrect or out of date information